Tyler O'Neill Preview, Player Props: Cardinals vs. Orioles

-Tyler O'Neill -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals versus the Baltimore Orioles, with Dean Kremer on the mound, on September 11 at 6:35 PM ET.
+Tyler O'Neill -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals against the Baltimore Orioles, with John Means on the hill, on September 12 at 6:35 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Reds.
+He had a hitless showing in his last game (0-for-3) against the Reds.

 Tyler O'Neill Game Info & Props vs. the Orioles